 There are four main types of dyslexia:

 Surface dyslexia is characterized by difficulty with word decoding.
-Individuals with surface dyslexia often have trouble mapping letters to sounds.
-This hinders a child from reading properly.
+Individuals with surface dyslexia often have trouble sounding letters, leading to some reading problems.

-However, these individuals often have relatively good reading comprehension because they can use context clues to help them understand what they are reading.
-Activities that involve reading make children with surface dyslexia uncomfortable.
+However, these individuals often have relatively good reading comprehension because they can use context clues to help them understand what they are reading, especially when dealing with unfamiliar words.

 Rapid Naming Deficit

 This type of dyslexia is characterized by difficulty with phonemic awareness and word decoding.
-Individuals with a rapid naming deficit often have trouble recognizing and manipulating the sounds of language.
-As a result, they find it very challenging to read fluently.
-They also make a lot of mistakes when reading.
+Individuals with a rapid naming deficit often have trouble recognizing and manipulating the sounds of language, making it difficult to read accurately and fluently.

 The double deficit is a combination of phonological dyslexia and surface dyslexia.
-It is characterized by difficulty with phonemic awareness, phonology, word decoding, and mapping letters to sounds.
-Kids who have double-deficit dyslexia often have trouble with all aspects of reading.
+Double deficit dyslexic children often have trouble with all aspects of reading.

 7 Signs of Dyslexia in Kids

 There are a number of signs that may indicate that a child has dyslexia.
 It’s important to keep in mind that not all children with dyslexia will have all of these signs.
-Some children may only have a few signs, while others may have many.
+Some may only have a few signs, while other children may have many.

-Additionally, the signs of dyslexia can vary depending on the age of the child.
-For example, a preschooler with dyslexia may have trouble learning the alphabet, while an older child may struggle with reading comprehension.
+Additionally, the dyslexia signs can vary depending on the child’s age.
+For example, a first grade kid with dyslexia may have trouble learning the alphabet, while middle school or older children may struggle with reading comprehension.

-Some common signs of dyslexia in kids include:
+Some common symptoms of dyslexia in kids include:

 1. Difficulty Learning the Alphabet or Being Able To Recite the Alphabet in Order

-One of the earliest signs of dyslexia is difficulty learning the alphabet or being able to recite the alphabet in order.
-If your child is having trouble with this, it may be an indication that they have dyslexia.
+One of the earliest signs of dyslexia is difficulty learning the alphabet or being able to recite the letters in order.
+If you recognize signs of difficulty, it may be an indication that they have dyslexia.

 2. Difficulty Learning New Words

-Problems with rhyming words may also be a sign of dyslexia in kids.
-They may have difficulty hearing the individual sounds in words, which can make it difficult for them to identify words that rhyme.
-As a result, their reading skills are compromised greatly.
+People may have difficulty hearing the individual sounds in words as well as blending sounds, which can make it difficult for them to identify words that rhyme.

 How Is Dyslexia Diagnosed?